DOOMReboot/PixelPusher/README.md

 Build the project.
 This will create a Debug directory such as Drive:\PixelPusher\Debug.

-Copy the appropriate SDL2.dll from under Drive:\Libraries\SDL2.. into the newly created Debug directory.
+Copy the appropriate (x86 vs x64) SDL2.dll from under Drive:\Libraries\SDL2\.. into the newly created Debug directory.

 ## Step 4 - Configure Release Build and Run

 Switch the project's build configuration to Release.

-Follow steps #2 and #3 again, but for this Release configuration
+Follow steps #2 and #3 again, but for this Release configuration.

-Make sure that you input the correct library directory (x86 vs x64)
+Make sure that you input the correct library directory (x86 vs x64).

-Build and Run
+Build and Run!